Louis Antoine Fauvelet de Bourrienne

-Louis Antoine Fauvelet de Bourrienne (July 9, 1769 – February 7, 1834) was a French diplomat, born in Sens.
+Louis Antoine Fauvelet de Bourrienne ([lwi ɑ̃twan fovlɛ də buʁjɛn]; 9 July 1769 – 7 February 1834) was a French diplomat, born in Sens.
 He is known primarily for his close relationship with Napoleon Bonaparte, of whom he wrote in detail in his celebrated memoirs.

 Biography

 Bourrienne is famous for his Memoirs of Napoleon Bonaparte, a work based on years of intimate friendship and professional association.
 They met at the Military Academy at Brienne in Champagne when eight years old.
 Napoleon recalled the famous snowball battles that he masterminded: “Unfortunately the pleasure did not last long, for we put stones in the snowballs, so that many boys were injured, among them my friend Bourrienne, and the game was forbidden”.
 Typically, Napoleon recalled that when they graduated in 1787 at age 15 he led in all subjects; Bourrienne recalled that Napoleon led in mathematics, while he was first in all else.

 Friendship renewed

 Bonaparte continued his military studies and entered the army.
 Bourrienne prepared for a diplomatic career, studying in Vienna and then at Leipzig.
 Appointed Secretary of the Legation at Stuttgart he remained there during the first years of the French Revolution, flouting orders to return.
 He did not come home until the spring of 1792, so his name was on the list of emigrants, a potentially dangerous classification.
-Reunited with Bonaparte in Paris, they enjoyed bachelor life together, and among other incidents of that exciting time were horrified witnessing the rabble mobbing the royal family in the Tuileries (June 20) and the massacre of the Swiss Guards at the same spot (August 10).
+Reunited with Bonaparte in Paris, they enjoyed bachelor life together, and among other incidents of that exciting time were horrified witnessing the rabble mobbing the royal family in the Tuileries (20 June) and the massacre of the Swiss Guards at the same spot (10 August).
 After that Bourrienne returned to his family home in Sens.
-Following the affair of 13 Vendémiaire (October 5, 1795) he moved back to Paris and again associated with Bonaparte, who was then second in command of the Army of the Interior and who soon left to command the Army of Italy.
-The spectacularly victorious general urgently summoned Bourrienne to Italy for the long negotiations with Austria (May–October 1797), where his knowledge of law and diplomacy was useful in drafting the terms of the Treaty of Campo Formio (October 7).
+Following the affair of 13 Vendémiaire (5 October 1795) he moved back to Paris and again associated with Bonaparte, who was then second in command of the Army of the Interior and who soon left to command the Army of Italy.
+The spectacularly victorious general urgently summoned Bourrienne to Italy for the long negotiations with Austria (May–October 1797), where his knowledge of law and diplomacy was useful in drafting the terms of the Treaty of Campo Formio (7 October).
 Bourrienne recognized that his friend was likely to become a major historical figure, so he began making notes and filing copies of pertinent documents.
 In November 1797 his name was removed from the list of emigrants.